zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 VAL field is written, the Passive record is processed and the specified device support is called to write the newly converted RVAL to the device specified in the OUT field through the device support specified by DTYP.
-Fields determined to change the way a record behaves, typical cause the record to process.
+Fields determined to change the way a record behaves, typically cause the record to process.
 Another field that would cause the binary output to process would be the ZSV; which is the alarm severity if the binary output record is in state Zero (0).
 If the record was in state 0 and the